credibil/docs/src/overview.md

 <img src="../images/logo-lockup.svg" alt="logo" width="250px"/>

-Credibil provides a collection of libraries for building decentralized web applications (DWAs); a new class of applications that puts individuals (and their agents) at the centre.
+Credibil provides a framework — a collection of libraries — for building [decentralized web applications](./dwa/index.md) (DWAs); a new class of applications built around individuals (and their agents).

-This approach turns the traditional application development model on its head.
-Data is stored and owned by applicaiton users, not by the application provider.
+DWAs turn the traditional application development model on its head.
+Data is stored and owned by application users rather than the application provider.
 This provides users with greater privacy and control over their data while reducing the risk of data breaches and misuse.

 <div style="padding:1rem;text-align:center;">